Mastodon (social network): 2022 Twitter-related spikes in adoption

+Twitter's reaction

 On 15 December, the official Mastodon Twitter account was banned from Twitter, as well as other accounts with links to some Mastodon instances.
 On the following day, Twitter began to flag all Mastodon links as malware, preventing Twitter users from sharing them.

-Media coverage of the bannings included an erroneous report of an account for "John Mastodon" (a misspelling of @joinmastodon) being banned, described as "founder of a competing social media company named after himself".
-Mastodon users wrote fictional backstories and memes about "John Mastodon" and circulated the hashtag #JohnMastodon.
+A Mediaite opinion piece on the bannings included an erroneous report of an account for "John Mastodon" (a misspelling of @joinmastodon), "founder of a competing social media company named after himself", being banned.
+Subsequently, Mastodon users wrote fictional backstories and memes about "John Mastodon" and circulated the hashtag #JohnMastodon.

 Following the Mastodon suspension and ban on Mastodon links on Twitter, Twitter introduced a new policy on 18 December to prohibit sharing links on Twitter to a variety of social media websites, with Mastodon being one of those blocked.

 The policy stated that it prohibited links in both tweets and account details and that accounts that violated the policy would be suspended.

 By 19 December, the policy and official mentions about it had been removed from Twitter web pages.
 Musk stated the following day that banning users for posting Mastodon links had been a mistake.

-Rochko claimed that at least 5 venture capital firms looking to invest in Mastodon had been turned away by December 2022, and that Mastodon's nonprofit status would not be jeopardized.
+Rochko stated that at least five venture capital firms looking to invest in Mastodon had been turned away by December 2022, and that Mastodon's nonprofit status would not be jeopardized.

+Post-2022 spike

 By the start of January 2023, Mastodon had 1.8 million active users, down 30% from its peak of over 2.5 million active users in early December 2022.
-On the 19th March, 2023 Mastodon passed the ten million user mark.
+On 19 March 2023, Mastodon surpassed the ten million mark for registered user accounts.

+In July 2023, Mastodon’s founder, Eugen Rochko, stated that monthly active users were increasing again, surpassing the 2-million mark.

+A study posted to arXiv in November 2023, showed that following Elon Musk's acquisition of Twitter and subsequent changes that ensued, there was a significant migration of users to alternative platforms.

 Forks

+As a result of its open source nature and ability to be deployed without restriction, various organizations, companies and governments have started their own Mastodon instances.

+While most instances have mentioned their usage of Mastodon for the service and identify themselves as a Mastodon instance, a small minority of installations have attempted to conceal their origin by removing all mentions of Mastodon from the public view.
+These instances also don't release their source code modifications, violating the AGPLv3 license in use by Mastodon.